7 Things You Should Know Before You Sign Up!

 3.6 Make Payment

-After you check the details of the transfer you set up like the bank account and the amounts you will be given a number of options to pay TransferWise based on the country where the money is coming from.
+After you check the details of the transfer you set up like the bank account and the amounts you will be given a number of payment methods to pay TransferWise based on the country where the money is coming from.

 3.7 Track Progress